jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 #### 5. Plot the Sentinel-1 radar RGB

-For plotting a radar RGB in GEE we first need to add the newly calculated backscatter ratio to the initial Sentinel-1 image containing the VV- and VH-bands.
-Out of convenience we also clip the image to the desired aoi.
+For plotting a radar RGB in GEE first add the newly calculated backscatter ratio to the initial Sentinel-1 image containing the VV- and VH-bands.
+Afterwards clip the image to the desired aoi.

 ```java
 // Add the backscatter ratio to the initial Sentinel-1 image